 Sharing our experiences with Carter and his brain tumor at the age of 2.
 Recovery, hospitals, therapy, and more.
 Learn through our experiences, and the stories we share.

-So I am sitting here preparing to be a guest speaker on a podcast show called Resilient Us next week, and a few of the key notes discussed got me thinking.
-For instance, promoting my book, The American Terrorist, is hard because I have…
+So I am sitting here preparing to be a guest speaker on a podcast show called Resilient Us next week, and a few of the key notes discussed got me … Continue reading Is There Anything You Learned About The Process That You Wish Was Talked About More?

 Our trip to UNC Chapel Hill was eventful, and typical of us when we hit the road.
 Read the article to find out how Carter’s annual MRI and Surgeon follow up went.

 The quality of brain tumor surgery is at par with the best in the world.
 Neurosurgeons in India are globally recognized to be some of the best & many of whom have in fact initially trained & experienced for decades in developed Western countries like the United Kingdom, Canada & United States before returning to their homeland.

 The word “cure” in regards to autism is a controversial term, and often brings up a heated debate about what this word really means for autism.
 But, what about the word “recover”.
 Does this have its play in the language of autism treatment?